Skip to content

 dart

-// ✅ Only rebuilds when data changes
+true, // ✅ Only notify when data actually changes

 Command executes too often